yuuuuuu0276/nlp_models/README.md

-## This is from the school project
+## This project is a project from Cornell University CS 4740.
+Below is copied from the Cornell CS 4740.
+---
 # CS 4740 Fa'23 HW4: Seagull

 Generating humorous captions from scene descriptions using transformer-based large language models.
 The documentation